21 Stunning Varieties of Prayer Plants to Grow at Home

 In 1993, this species won the Royal Horticultural Society’s Award of Garden Merit in the ornamentals category.

-Learn about growing peacock plant in our dedicated growing guide.
+Learn about growing peacock plants here.

 13. Orbifolia